 Industrial laundries and other service providers are aware of the proper protocols to prevent these breaches in protection.
 Furthermore, they have many resources and equipment to repair garments, as well as the access to all components and accessories that might be needed.

-PPE is a valuable investment, and laundering your suits improperly is a surefire way to penalize your return on that investment.
+PPE is a valuable investment, and laundering your suits improperly is a sure way to penalize your return on that investment.
 In-house washing might seem the cheaper solution for a fire brigade, but if done incorrectly, the fire suits are damaged long before expected EOL (end-of-life), your station will have to buy new suits much sooner.

 When it comes to repairs and maintenance, it’s a similar story.
 Repairing damaged garments correctly can increase the garments’ lifespan, and thus protect your return on investment (ROI).
 Professional service providers usually have better resources to repair damaged garments than in-house laundries do.